Ahmed-Makled/Dynamic-landing-Page/README.md

 # Landing Page Project

-Landing page is the conversion of a static page to a page that allows some sort of interaction.
-The dynamicity is achieved through javascript.
+Landing page is the conversion of a static page to a page that allows some sort of interaction.<br> The dynamicity is achieved through javascript.

 ---